Victor Hugo and Guernsey: Le Gouffre25th September 2017

 Le port au quatrième étage

 A favourite spot of the Hugo family, this is certainly La Moye at the Gouffre.
 The illustrator Chifflart spent a few days with Hugo in Guernsey before he composed his illustrations for Les Travailleurs de la mer.
-The photograph above shows the ladder at La Moye as it is today.
+The photograph above shows the tracks at La Moye as they are today.

 On one of the highest of these cliffs, Victor Hugo discovered, while out walking, a group of fishermen living quite comfortably with their families.
 The women and children looked after the cottages while the men were at sea.
 Every evening the catch and their equipment would be hoisted up to the top of the cliffs with a winch and ropes, worked by the all the members of the community who would gather as soon as the signal was received from the man on watch that the boats were returning home.